ohnx/a/README.md

-BareMetal-kernel
+a
 ================

-Official repo of the BareMetal [exokernel](http://en.wikipedia.org/wiki/Exokernel)
+Fork of the Official repo of the BareMetal [exokernel](http://en.wikipedia.org/wiki/Exokernel)